typrBraian/typrBraian/README.md

 - 👋 Olá, Eu sou Braian.
-- 🌱 Aprendendo Linguagens de Desenvolvimento de games e Web
+- 🌱 Aprendendo Linguagens de Desenvolvimento de games e Web.

 <!---
 typrBraian/typrBraian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.